adocwang/steam_ticket_decrypter/README.md

 usage:

-1. cd to your arch target, then execute sh ./make.sh to build decoder named main
+1. cd to your target platform.
+If there is no main (not main.cpp) here, execute sh ./make.sh to build decrypter named main to your target platform.

 2. run ./main yourAppId yourSteamworksSdkKey SteamEncryptedAppTicket